rei-2/Amalgam/DESIGN.md

 5.  **Frame Completion**: After the hook has iterated through all entities and drawn the necessary information, it calls the original `PaintTraverse` function, allowing the rest of the game's UI to be drawn.
 The result is an overlay of information seamlessly integrated into the game world.

-These scenarios highlight the event-driven nature of the cheat, where core game functions are intercepted and used as entry points to run feature logic, read game state, and modify either player commands or the final rendered image.
+These scenarios highlight the event-driven nature of the program, where core game functions are intercepted and used as entry points to run feature logic, read game state, and modify either player commands or the final rendered image.

 ### 14. Extensibility: Adding a New Feature

 The modular design of Amalgam allows for the straightforward addition of new features.
-This section outlines the typical workflow a developer would follow to integrate a new cheat, for example, a "NoRecoil" feature.
+This section outlines the typical workflow a developer would follow to integrate a new program, for example, a "NoRecoil" feature.

 1.  **Create the Feature Class**:
     *   A new header file, `NoRecoil.h`, and a source file, `NoRecoil.cpp`, would be created in the `Amalgam/src/Features/` directory.